-The last Wealth Builder policy matures in 2017 and the last PVL policy will surrender in 2017as well.
-As result, 32 Money Multiplier policies (CHF 0.6m statutory reserves at 31st December 2016) and 27 Universal Life policies (CHF 4.8m statutory reserves at 31st December 2016) will remain in the portfolio at the end of 2017.
+The last Wealth Builder policy matured in 2017 and the last PVL policy surrendered in 2017as well.
+Furthermore a buyout campaign was started in 2017 on the remaining products.
+As result, 2 Money Multiplier policies (CHF 0.01m statutory reserves at 31st December 2018) and 9 Universal Life policies (CHF 2.7m statutory reserves at 31st December 2018) were in force in the portfolio at the end of 2018.
 As all the Universal Life policies are fully ceded to ALICO the insurance risk is low at ASL.
 Therefore a simplified approach is used in the solvency II valuation using sum assured as Solvency II technical provisions so that the technical provisions do not change in values applying the stresses as set in market and insurance risk Solvency II standard model.
 As result insurance risk is set to 0 for Solvency II purposes.